1-abesh-1/spike-the-dog-rc-car/README.md

 One ESP32 was damaged due to a short circuit caused by a coverless 18650 LiPo battery.
 The motor driver (L298N) requires a stable 12V supply to work reliably.
 Battery protection boards were added later for both the transmitter and receiver to avoid similar issues in the future.
 The other two components were burned in different projects.
-I wish to create a repo for shareing my burned components cause and cautions
+I plan to create a repository to share the causes of burned components and the precautions to avoid them.
 ![burned](https://github.com/1-abesh-1/spike-the-dog-rc-car/blob/main/WhatsApp%20Image%202025-09-27%20at%206.51.00%20PM.jpeg?raw=true)

 ---